 Exercise.
 Options under the plan will have an exercise price equal to the fair market value of the common stock on the date of grant or, in the case of options granted at the time of this offering, equal to the initial public offering price.
-A participant exercising an option may pay the exercise price by check or, if approved by our compensation and organization committee, with previously acquired shares of our common stock or shares of our common stock otherwise receivable upon exercise of the option or in a combination of cash and our common stock.
+A participant exercising an option may pay the exercise price by check or, if approved by our compensation and organization committee, with previously acquired shares of our common stock or in a combination of cash and our common stock.
 Our compensation and organization committee, in its discretion, may allow the cashless exercise of options through the use of a broker-dealer.

 Other Awards.
+We may grant incentive awards which may be subject to performance- or service-based goals and that may be payable in cash, our common stock, restricted stock or a combination of cash, common stock or restricted stock.
 We may grant stock appreciation rights under the stock plan either in tandem with options, or as stand-alone awards.
 Tandem stock appreciation rights will be subject to the same vesting terms as the options to which they relate.
 The stock appreciation rights will permit a participant to receive cash or shares of our common stock, or a combination thereof, as determined by our compensation and organization committee.
 The amount of cash or the value of the shares to be received by a participant will be equal to the excess of the fair market value of a share of our common stock on the date of exercise over the stock appreciation right exercise price, multiplied by the number of shares with respect to which the stock appreciation right is exercised.
-We may grant restricted stock subject to performance or servicebased goals upon which restrictions will lapse.
-Additionally, we may grant performance units subject to performance goals and/or service-based restrictions.
-These performance-based units will be payable in cash or shares of our common stock or a combination of the two as determined by our compensation and organization committee.
+We may grant restricted stock that may be subject to performance-and/or service-based goals upon which restrictions will lapse.
+Additionally, we may grant performance units that may be subject to performance- and/or service-based restrictions.
+These performance units will be payable in cash or shares of our common stock or a combination of the two as determined by our compensation and organization committee.
 We may also grant dividend and interest equivalents with respect to awards and other awards based on the value of our common stock.